Propaganda in World War II: Britain

-Winston Churchill in created the Political Warfare Executive (PWE) for the distribution of propaganda damaging to the morale of the enemy.
+Winston Churchill, in 1941, created the Political Warfare Executive (PWE) for the distribution of propaganda damaging to the morale of the enemy.
 Foreign language broadcasts of the BBC World Service were central to gaining influence over the German people.
 Goebbels, before committing suicide, remarked, "Enemy propaganda is beginning to have an uncomfortably noticeable effect on the German people....
 British broadcasts have a grateful audience".

 The British used black propaganda techniques to deliver subversive messages directly to the German people by dropping leaflets and postcards.
+Some airborne newspapers and pamphlets were destined to other countries such as occupied France and Belgium.

-The Hollywood film Mrs. Miniver by William Wyler told the saga of the British home front and ended with a sermon delivered in a church destroyed by Allied bombs: "This is the people's war.
+The Hollywood film Mrs. Miniver (1942) by William Wyler told the saga of the British home front and ended with a sermon delivered in a church destroyed by Allied bombs: "This is the people's war.
 It is our war.
 We are the fighters.
 Fight it, then.
 Fight it with all that is in us, and may God defend the right".

 Germany

 Propaganda poster aimed at the German home front: "Work for victory as hard as we fight for it!"